AnnaMarieHo/sentiment-analysis/README.md

 **Install dependencies:**
 - pip install pandas scikit-learn
 - pip install transformers[torch]
+- (This must be run as it enures the necessary dependencies for using PyTorch with the transformers library are compatible.
+Additionally it ensures that versions of PyTorch and any other related libraries (like accelerate) are present.)

 **To utilize a local GPU:**
 - pip install torch==2.7.0+cu128 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 (I use CUDA 12.8 but pytorch offers additional versions)